spawn08/SpawN-ML-Bot-Backend/README.md

 ## [SpawN ML Bot Backend V 1.0.0](https://github.com/spawn08/SpawN-ML-Bot-Backend)

 ### The high scalable intent classification engine for chatbot.
 The model built is based on Bag of words approach.
 This is best suited for in domain classification task.
-#### SpawN ML now support loading multiple models for inference for intent classification.
+#### SpawN ML now support loading multiple models for inference for text classification.
 #### Note:- The application can be run using Python3 only